Camp Policies.

 Unplugged Policy.

 Being at camp is an opportunity to unplug and get back to basics.
 Most of our time is spent outdoors, enjoying nature, participating in creative games and programming, and taking the time to think, breathe, connect with others, learn and grow.
-We believe in the benefit and the need for time unplugged, especially for today's youth.

 Phone Calls and Communication with Campers Policy.